 I’ve noticed a lot of people find my blog by searching for bamboo shoot recipes.
 This year, I wanted to develop a new recipe to add to the list and to make something other than bamboo-rice with the shoot I bought.
-My friend and temporary roommate mentioned that she had seen a bamboo and kabocha curry at a festival over the weekend, and–
+My temporary roommate mentioned that she had seen a bamboo and kabocha curry at a festival over the weekend, and–the game is on!

 Based on my Internet research, bamboo with Thai green curry seems to be a popular combination, but green curry paste is not very easy to find outside the import stores here.
 However, most of the bigger supermarkets in the area carry cans of coconut milk, so I decided to use that as the base, found a recipe as a guide (linked below), and used what we had in the fridge (lotus root, kabocha, soy beans, and bamboo) to make a fusion curry.
 I knew the Japanese ingredients would go well together, but the sweetness of the tender kabocha and creamy coconut combined with the punchy spices and earthy, crispy lotus root and soft beans make the dish pop.

 Japan notes: Coriander powder and red pepper are available in the spice section of large supermarkets; dried red chilis are in the produce section, often with the garlic.
 Tomato paste is usually with the canned tomatoes.

 Bamboo Coconut Curry with Kabocha, Lotus Root, and Soy Beans

 Adapted from Sadhana Ginde’s “Bamboo Shoot Curry,” Bella Online

 2-3 cloves of garlic, finely minced (ninniku, ニンニク)

 2 cm (1 in.) piece of ginger, grated (shôga, ショウガ, 生姜)

 1 dried red chili, finely minced (aka togarashi, 赤唐辛子)